0xPoly/Superphish/README.md

 Peter Hortensius, Lenovo CTO, in an interview with Wall Street Journal:
 > "We’re not trying to get into an argument with the security guys.
 They’re dealing with theoretical concerns."

-This script to silently intercepts SSL connections made computers infected with Superfish malware on the same network.
-This will intercept all HTTPS traffic on affected Lenovo computers and log it into 'superphish.log'.
+This script will silently intercept SSL connections made from computers infected with Superfish malware on the local network.
+All traffic will be logged into 'superphish.log'.
 Works in three stages:

 * Activates packet forwarding
 * ARP poisoning